smallwat3r/shhh/README.md

 <details>
 <summary>Natively Using Flask</summary>

+#### MySQL

+You will need a MySQL server running on localhost in the background.
 Create a MySQL database and run the following script to generate the table `links` that will store our data.